johnwargo/eleventy-plugin-future-post/readme.md

 The plugin processes all the files in an Eleventy site (Home, About, etc.); I could have added code to ignore them, but as long as those pages don't have a `date` front matter property since none of those pages should have a future save date, the plugin will automatically publish them (they won't be ignored during the Eleventy site build process).

 ## Installation

+To install the plugin, open a terminal window or command prompt to an Eleventy project and execute the following command:

 ```shell
 npm install eleventy-plugin-future-post
 ```

 ## Usage